kellyelton/docs.exceptionless.com/contents/troubleshooting.md

 If your errors aren't being sent to the server there are a few things that you can try to diagnose the issue.

+## Update your client

+Please make sure that you are using the latest version of the client.

 ## Enable client logging

 The Exceptionless client can be configured to write diagnostic messages to a log file to